Elites Currently Registered

 Age Division Awards

-Custom awards will be presented to the top three male and female finishers in the below divisions of the marathon and half marathon.
-(See the Age Divisions text in the Race Info/FAQ Tab for 5K age groups.)
+Custom awards will be given to the top three male, female, non-binary finishers in the below divisions of the Missoula Marathon and Half Marathon.

 - 19 & under (Marathon only)